Isothermal Equation of State of Three Dimensional Yukawa Gas: Summary and conclusion

-It should also be noted that there is evidence that even though the scaling $P_d \propto n_d^{2}$ has been derived with the assumption of weak coupling, it may be very robust; it is found to be valid deep in the strongly coupled regime.
+It should also be noted that there is evidence that even though the scaling $P_d \propto n_d^{2}$ has been derived with the assumption of weak coupling, it may be very robust; it may be valid deep in the strongly coupled regime.
 For example, in simulations of Charan \emph{et al.} dusty plasma is confined by external gravity \cite{charan2014properties}.
 The result of this simulation show $P_d \propto n_d^{2}$ scaling in the bottom region where dust particles are compressed and strongly coupled.
 In simulation of Djouder \emph{et al.} dust monolayer is confined using parabolic potential and equation of state is established near zero dust temperature \cite{djouder2016equation}.
 Their equation of state also suggests $P_d \propto n_d^{2\sim2.165}$ for a wide range of density near dust crystal.
-The possibility that ES pressure follows the relation $P_d \propto n_d^{2}$ even in the strong couping regime will be addressed in future communication.
+Though $\Gamma^*<1$ for our parameter regime, however the correlation effects are not completely absent in our simulation.
+The temperature dependence of $\beta$ in our simulation might be attributed to these finite but weak correlations.
+The dependence of $\beta$ on temperature and the possibility that ES pressure follows the relation $P_d \propto n_d^{2}$ even in the strong couping regime will be addressed in future communication.

-\acknowledgments One of the authors (MKS) acknowledges the financial support from University Grants Commission (UGC), India, under SRF scheme.
-MKS is also thankful to Harish Charan for his kind help regarding the MD simulation.
+\acknowledgments One of the authors (M.K.S.) acknowledges the financial support from the University Grants Commission (UGC), India, under the SRF scheme.
+M.K.S. is also thankful to Harish Charan for his kind help regarding the MD simulation.